tenfoldpath/tenfoldpath.com/_posts/2023-07-20-nutrition.md

 Fats are left in reserve unless you sustain a negative energy balance over time or eat so few carbohydrates you enter and maintain [ketosis][6].
 Using fat as your primary fuel can be helpful in specific situations:

-- For endurance athletes in extremely-long-duration events
+- For endurance athletes in extremely-long-duration events.
 - As an augmentation to a cancer treatment plan for cancer patients; cancer cells can multiply at a prodigious rate because they can metabolize up to 500 times more glucose than a normal cell.
 Starve them and it gives other therapies a competitive advantage.
-- As part of a targeted, short-term fat-loss program
+- As part of a targeted, short-term fat-loss program.

 Ketogenic ("keto") diets aren't a great idea in the long term.

-- It is easy to have a high saturated fat intake which, as noted above, is not a good idea for the long term.
+- It is easy to have a high saturated fat intake which, as noted above, is bad for the long term health outcomes.
-- They are prone to diet fatigue as they forbid many kinds of food and require a lot of food prep.
+- They forbid many kinds of food and require a lot of food prep so they are prone to diet fatigue.
 - Things go off the rails easily.
 If you eat enough carbs to get _out_ of ketosis _while_ eating a lot of fat it's not a good situation.
 - Your liver is responsible for producing the ketones your body needs as fuel while in ketosis.
 Drinking alcohol can compromise its ability to do that.
 - In general, it's not a good idea to eliminate one of the three macronutrients from your diet.